 Nowadays many people look out for offbeat places in Uttarakhand (Kumaon or Garhwal) as most of the tourist places are mostly turning to concrete jungles.
 There is so much demand for these unknown or less known places in Uttarakhand that many of them are turning into the tourist spots now.

-When I suggest travel plans to my loved ones including family and friends, I do ask them lots of question to get to know what they are expecting from their offbeat vacation in Uttrakhand.
+When I suggest travel plans to my loved ones, including family and friends, I do ask them lots of questions to get to know what they are expecting from their offbeat vacation in Uttrakhand.
 It helps me suggest a memorable trip of their lifetime.
-Some of these questions definitely include –
+Some of these questions include –

-Well, many times I get a positive reply for most of these questions.
-Every other person, who travels frequently nowadays, is looking out for some quiet, peaceful, less commercialized and non-touristy place in Uttarakhand or Himachal to spend their valuable vacation time.
+Well, many times I get a positive reply to most of these questions.
+Every other person, who frequently travels nowadays, is looking out for some quiet, peaceful, less commercialized and non-touristy place in Uttarakhand or Himachal to spend their valuable vacation time.

 So, in case if the answer to any of these questions is YES for you too, then this article is for you only.

 Let's quickly dive into the details:

 What are some Offbeat Places in Uttarakhand near Delhi?